Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does it work?

-If your car has a defect covered by the warranty, the first step is to contact the dealership where you purchased your car.
+If your car has a defect covered by its warranty, the first thing you should do is contact the dealership where you purchased your vehicle.
 In most cases, you’ll bring your car to the dealership’s auto shop or a licensed mechanic that partners with the car dealer.
-The mechanic will fix the car, and all costs will be covered by the warranty.
+The mechanic will fix the car, and all costs will be covered under your warranty.

 What is usually covered under my warranty?